Humoud/humoud.github.com/_posts/2020-04-16-exp-honeypot2.markdown

 categories: exp honeypot monitoring blueteam
 ---

 The goal is to setup a small network of honeypot machines with decent monitoring.
 The services exposed by the honeypot are legitimate and not tampered with, i.e, there are no honeypot services running.
-The main focus is the monitoring of Windows machines and seeing the attacks being carried on them via the monitoring services from start to finish.
+The main focus is monitoring the activities being done on the Windows machines and seeing the attacks being carried out on them via the monitoring services installed and configured across the network.

 Services exposed to the internet:
    * FTP (anonymous login enabled)